map_to_state_space: Map states of a discrete trait to integers.

 raw_states

-A vector of values (states), each of which can be converted to a different character.
-This list can include the same value multiple times, for example if values represent the trait's states for tips in a tree.
+A vector of values (states), each of which can be converted to a character.
+This vector can include the same value multiple times, for example if values represent the trait's states for tips in a tree.
+The vector may also include NA, for example if they represent unknown states for some tree tips.
+NAs are omitted from the state space.

 fill_gaps